Fairfield University Graduate Overview

 Founded in 1942, Fairfield University is a Jesuit and Catholic University that is rooted in one of the world's oldest intellectual and spiritual traditions.
 Fairfield prepares students for leadership and service in a constantly changing world through broad intellectual inquiry, the pursuit of social justice, and cultivation of the whole person: body, mind, and spirit.
 Students choose Fairfield because of its integrated approach to learning which results in graduates who are intellectually prepared and adaptable to face the ever-changing issues of the 21st century.

 Fairfield offers a wide range of opportunities for research, internships, service, civic engagement, and personal enrichment through 39 master's degree programs, 4 doctoral programs, 20 Division I athletic teams, and many student clubs and organizations.
-A significant achievement for Fairfield University is that over 67 graduates have been tapped as Fulbright scholars since 1993.
+A significant achievement for Fairfield University is that over 68 graduates have been tapped as Fulbright scholars since 1993.